lolpack/pyrefly_bazel_sample/README.md

   - builds a JSON **file-path DB** in the shape Pyrefly expects
 - Step‑by‑step instructions for installing Bazel and running everything (no prior Bazel knowledge needed).

+## Example in the IDE

+Observe the file is not reachable through Pyrefly's normal pathing finding heurisitics.
+Wait for the build script to run and the module mapping now finds the correct file.
 ![Pyrefly + Bazel IDE walkthrough](ide_sample.gif)

 ---